Longitudinal Assessment on CATALYST

 No, the LA is not a collaborative effort.
 The LA is to be completed independently using educational resources.

 The LA consists of three quarters and one quarter of remediation.
 Diplomates will receive 10 questions during each of the three quarters.
-Diplomates that are unsuccessful after the remediation quarter must take and pass the high-stakes OCC exam.
-Visit the Important Dates page to review upcoming examination dates.
-Upon successful completion of the OCC exam, the diplomate will enter into the Longitudinal Assessment process the following year.
+A cumulative score of 80% is required to pass.
+Diplomates receiving a score of less than 80% will have another opportunity during the 4th quarter.
+It is expected that diplomates participate each quarter and correctly answer 80% of questions.
+The AOBFP will review the results for all diplomates that do not meet the 80% score.
+From 2022-2024, the AOA will provide an additional attempt(s) to pass the following year.
+Upon successful completion of the remediation, the diplomate will enter into the Longitudinal Assessment process the following year.

 No. The remediation quarter is designed to give diplomates a second attempt at questions that were answered incorrectly on the first attempt.
-The remediation quarter only displays questions that were 2021.05.01 not answered correctly in previous quarters.
-Diplomates that elect to attempt all the questions during the remediation quarter will not have another attempt at these questions.
+The remediation quarter only displays questions that were not answered correctly in previous quarters.
+Diplomates who do not participate in the first three quarters will only have one attempt to answer the questions during remediation.

 Active participation in each component of OCC is required in order to maintain continuous certification.
 If you are unable to complete the LA or any other component of OCC you should contact the AOBFP directly as early as possible at AOBFP@osteopathic.org.